Photo & Video Log

 January 15

-Deploying the anchors for the BOA array, scientist let enough air out of the lift bags to allow a slow controlled descent and landing on the seafloor thus, protecting the fragile coral reef.
+Deploying the anchors for the BOA array, scientists let enough air out of the lift bags to allow a slow controlled descent and landing on the sea floor, thus protecting the fragile coral reef.
 (HR)

 Daniel is a recent inductee in the Explorers Club of New York and is carrying one of their flags that has been on expeditions since 1934.